bartbartelds/obsidian-writing/class notes/short stories.md

 250 words flash fiction

 Opening - 3 sentences, in no particular order:
-- who: introduce the character
+- who: introduce the character, attach an archetype to him/her to define their attitude(s), introduced through an action.
+What are they doing?
-- where:
+- where: location, introduced through to a sensory detail
-- genre
+- genre: specific and u